 Council is keen to ensure that as Oakleigh changes, the public and public spaces are able to benefit from this and the area remains a vibrant, safe, enjoyable and prosperous centre and also embraces the opportunities offered by regeneration.

-The Oakleigh Activity Centre Transport Interchange Design Review was out for public comment until 8 October 2018.
+The Oakleigh Activity Centre Transport Interchange Design Review (pdf, 38MB) was out for public comment until 8 October 2018.

 The key themes of the proposal are to: